-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 30 June 2022 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 30 June 2023 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect as Director Mr Lim Eng Hong who is retiring pursuant to Article 104(2) of the Company's Constitution and Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").
+To re-elect as Director Mr Lim Tai Meng Alvin who is retiring pursuant to Article 104(2) of the Company's Constitution and Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").
+[See explanatory note (i)] (Resolution 2) - 3.
+To record the retirement of Mr Goh Chung Meng as a Director of the Company under Article 104(2) of the Company's Constitution and who has decided not to seek re-election.